g1zm02k/WebComic-Crawler/README.md

 - Spinnerette
 - Trying Human

-All the above now have near-identical code (barring Broodhollow for obvious reasons).

-The following are headers and need Tapas.ahk to run:
+The following are headers and need Tapas.inc to run:
-- Brutally Honest
+- Brutally Honest (Deya Muniz)
-- Cassandra Comics
+- Cassandra Comics (Cassandra Calin)
-- Mondo Mango
+- Fangs (Sarah Andersen)
-- Sarah's Scribbles
+- Sarah's Scribbles (Sarah Andersen)
-- Shen Comix
-- The Pigeon Gazette
+- The Pigeon Gazette (Pigeoneer Jane)

-The next step is finding a way to have one main loop and have each comic's script as a plugin of sorts.

-Anyway, they all work to some degree, and they're all self-updating and contain the index link if you want to start them from the beginning - otherwise they'll just continue from where they last left off and overwrite themselves with any updated information.
+- Undying Happiness (Zelkats)

+I'm (on and off) working on trying to get all the independant scripts to work similar to the Tapas bunch and just use one main include script but it's a bit of a slog due to the variety of ways sites implement their code...